medic/cht-docs/content/en/docs/design/personas/implementing-government-partners.md

+---
+title: "Implementing and Government Partners"
-# Implementing and Government Partners
+linkTitle: "Implementing and Government Partners"
+weight: 7
+description: >
+  TK
+---

 Implementing and Government Partners aim to increase access to quality, affordable care and to build a new model of care with demonstrated evidence for impact and scalability.
 They are interested in pioneering data-driven approaches to achieve the desired community health outcomes.

 ## About